 lose if the player’s point total exceeds 21;

-lose if the dealer’s point total exceeds the player’s without either exceeding 21;
+lose if the Dealer’s point total exceeds the player’s without either exceeding 21;

-except as provided in subparagraphs (a), (d) and (e) constitute a stand off if the player’s point total is the same as the dealer’s; and
+except as provided in subparagraphs (a), (d) and (e) constitute a Stand Off if the player’s point total is the same as the Dealer’s; and

-constitute a stand off in respect of all remaining wagers on the layout if the dealer’s point total is 22.
+constitute a Stand Off in respect of all remaining wagers on the layout if the Dealer’s point total is 22.

-19.3 All winning wagers made in accordance with rule 19.2 shall be paid at odds of 1 to 1 with the exception of Blackjack which shall be paid in accordance with the odds specified on the layout.
+19.4 All winning wagers made in accordance with rule 19.3 shall be paid at odds of 1 to 1 with the exception of Blackjack which shall be paid in accordance with rule 10.

-19.4 If a player has a Blackjack, the dealer shall on completion of the Initial Deal pay the Blackjack in accordance with the odds specified on the layout and remove the player’s cards to the discard rack before any further cards are dealt, regardless of the value of the dealer’s first card.
+19.5 If a player has a Blackjack, the Dealer shall on completion of the Initial Deal pay the Blackjack in accordance with the odds specified on the layout and remove the player’s cards to the discard rack before any further cards are dealt, regardless of the value of the Dealer’s first card.

-19.5 If a player has achieved a point total of 21 or a Five and Under, the dealer will pay the wager at even money and remove the player’s cards to the discard rack before any further cards are dealt, regardless of the value of the dealer’s first card.
+19.6 If a player has achieved a point total of 21 or a Five and Under, the Dealer will pay the wager at even money and remove the player’s cards to the discard rack before any further cards are dealt, regardless of the value of the Dealer’s first card.

-19.6 Where the dealer’s first card is an ace, a player who has a Blackjack is not permitted to place an Insurance Wager.
+19.7 Where the Dealer’s first card is an ace, a player who has a Blackjack is not permitted to place an Insurance Wager.

-19.7 A player cannot draw additional cards to his/her hand, once that hand has five cards.
+19.8 A player cannot draw additional cards to his/her hand, once that hand has five cards.